New Bach Edition: Content

 Each Score volume contains a preface and a selection of facsimiles of its sources.
 In the Score volumes variants and fragments of compositions are published along with complete works.
 The Critical Commentary volumes describe the history and sources (manuscript sources, early editions), and their interdependence, for each composition, and discuss editorial issues.

 Relevance

-The New Bach Edition presents a reliable version of Bach's music for both scientists and performers.
+The New Bach Edition presents a reliable version of Bach's music for both scholars and performers.
 Its strict philological methods were exemplary for critical scientific editions in the second half of the 20th century.

 In preparation for the NBE, lost compositions were found, whereas some known compositions proved to be not Bach's works.
 The examination of the sources corrected the chronology of his compositions.

 The second revised edition of the Bach-Werke-Verzeichnis, and the Bach-Digital website refer to the NBE volume and page number for every listed composition by Bach.
 In addition to listing the page number of the score, the Bach Digital website also mentions the page number where the composition is discussed in the corresponding Critical Commentary volume.